guldcoin/Docs/blocktree-overview.md

 Talk about object permanence of the blocktree.

-Serving files vs serving commits is an advantage over blockchain: in blockchain, you have to download the full block file. with the tree, you can choose to be witness tot the pertinent information to you; the distributed nature of the network is not dependent on storage limitations.
+Serving files vs serving commits is an advantage over blockchain: in blockchain, you have to download the full block file. with the tree, you can choose to be witness to the pertinent information to you; the distributed nature of the network is not dependent on storage limitations.
 You don't need to keep a full copy of the entire tree, which lowers the resource entry barrier.

 .

 ## Operating a Guld Node

-To operate a guld node, need to set up either git cmdline or guldFS.
+To operate a guld node, you'll need to set up either git cmdline or guldFS.

 **Caution!** guldFS automates a lot of things, including signing and committing.
 There are a lot of details here that need to be worked out, and a lot of things a node operator would need to take into account before opting for guldFS.